How breaking up big undertakings into smaller chunks not only increases productivity, but eases anxiety. What was once daunting, becomes manageable.

 By Sam Yang - Get similar updates here

-Break Up Your Work Into Pomodoro Chunks
+Break Up Your Work Into Chunks

-It's Best if You Tweak the Pomodoro to Match Your Personality
+Tweak to It Match Your Personality

 Let Your Personality Dictate the Method